suites-dev/docs.suites.dev/docs/overview/migrating-from-automock.md

 The release history and tags under the `@automock` scope will be preserved for historical reference.
 However, from version `3.0.0` onwards, the focus will shift to `@suites`, reflecting our new direction and expanded scope.

-## Looking Ahead

-The shift from Automock to Suites is not just a change of tools but a step towards a more integrated and efficient approach to software testing.
-Suites is committed to retaining all the strengths of Automock while opening new avenues for testing capabilities.

-For existing Automock users, transitioning to Suites has been made as smooth as possible.
-We have developed comprehensive migration tools and documentation to ensure that your move to Suites is straightforward and beneficial.

-> **Learn More**: To understand the detailed changes and how to migrate your existing projects from Automock to Suites,
-> please refer to our [Migration Guide](/docs/migration-from-automock-to-suites).

-We are excited about the possibilities that Suites brings to the software testing landscape and are committed to continuing our support for the developer community in creating high-quality software more efficiently.

-Thank you for being an early adopter and supporting our journey from Automock to Suites!